Skip to content

 Hepatitis is a general term for inflammation of the liver.
 Normally, the liver breaks down waste products in your blood.
 But when the liver is inflamed, it doesn’t do a good job of getting rid of waste products.
 This causes waste products to build up in your blood and tissues.

 Many different things can cause hepatitis.
 The most common cause of hepatitis is infection with one of the 6 hepatitis viruses (A, B, C, D, E, or G).
-Lack of blood supply to the liver, poison, autoimmune disorders, excessive alcohol use, an injury to the liver, and taking certain medicines can also cause hepatitis.
+Lack of blood supply to the liver, poison, autoimmune disorders, excessive alcohol use, liver injury, and taking certain medicines can also cause hepatitis.
 Less commonly, viral infections such as mononucleosis or cytomegalovirus can cause hepatitis.

-There are 2 main kinds of hepatitis: acute hepatitis (short-lived) and chronic hepatitis (lasting at least 6 months).
+There are 2 main kinds of hepatitis: acute hepatitis and chronic hepatitis .
 Most people get over the acute inflammation in a few days or a few weeks.
 Sometimes, however, the inflammation doesn’t go away.
 When the inflammation doesn’t go away in 6 months, the person has chronic hepatitis.

 What is hepatitis A?